Saint Ignatius’ College warmly welcomes students from all over the world. We invite you to browse our website to find out more about the College.

 Saint Ignatius’ College offers a balanced program to prepare students for further study at university or TAFE.

 Our Senior School students study the South Australian Certificate of SACE.
 For detailed curriculum information, please view our Curriculum Handbooks located on this page.

-Students may also participate in Vocational Education and Training Program (VET) offered at the College within the Information Technology and Multimedia programs and in Year 11 through our Certificate 1 in Aquaculture program.
+Students may also participate in Vocational Education and Training Program (VET) offered at the College within Film and Media and Aquaculture (Science) in partnership with TAFE.

 For more information regarding tertiary study in South Australia, please visit:

 International students usually arrange their own accommodation, however, assistance may be provided as needed.